A Closer Look at Venous Ulcers

 They’re slow to heal and can quickly become infected if not treated.
 That sometimes leads to lower-limb amputation, especially in diabetics.
 About 1% of Americans develop these ulcers, which are common in older people, especially women.

-At Dallas Vein Institute, now with locations in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and his team have extensive knowledge about the stages of chronic vein disease and the development of venous ulcers
+At Texas Vascular Institute, now with locations in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and his team have extensive knowledge about the stages of chronic vein disease and the development of venous ulcers.

 The team uses state-of-the-art diagnostic tools to pinpoint the underlying cause of your issue and advanced treatment options to restore your vein health.
 Let’s take a closer look at venous ulcers.